 - 1. Low Carbon indices: Global, Regional and Country Low Carbon indices: - From the Universe, select all companies that have both Reported and Estimated Carbon Intensity data. - 2.
-Blue chip indices: Global, Regional and Country ICB Industry Top 50, 100 or 400 indices. - From the Universe, companies are grouped by ICB Industry and all companies that have both Reported and Estimated Carbon Intensity data are selected. - \circ Rank the companies in ascending order by Carbon Intensity.
-Select the top N{EI} companies by industry with the lowest Carbon Intensity figures to create both rounded to the lower integer and where:
+Blue chip indices: Global, Regional and Country ICB Industry Top 50, 100 or 400 indices. - From the Universe, companies are grouped by ICB Industry and all companies that have both Reported and Estimated Carbon Intensity data are selected.

-Global, Regional and Country Industry Top 50 / 100 / 400 indices, by the following process for each of the ICB Industries:
+o Rank the companies in ascending order by Carbon Intensity.
+Select the top N{EI} companies by industry with the lowest Carbon Intensity figures to create both Global, Regional and Country Industry Top 50 / 100 / 400 indices, by the following process for each of the ICB Industries: